c42f/tinyformat/README.rst

 For further customization, the user can override the ``formatValue()`` function to specify formatting independently of the stream insertion operator.
-If you override this function, the library will have already parsed the format specification and set the stream flags accordingly.
-If ``formatValue()`` isn't general enough, it's also possible to overload the ``formatValueBasic()`` function to allow the user defined formatter to do its own parsing of the format specification string and setting of stream flags.
-See the source for details on these functions.
+If you override this function, the library will have already parsed the format specification and set the stream flags accordingly - see the source for details.

 Wrapping tfm::format() inside a user defined format function